Pupusas is a Salvadorian arepa made with masa harina and filled with whatever you desire, friend!

 Your Pupusas are ready to serve!

-Now that you know how to make this receta de pupusas is time to print it with the exact measurements.
+Now that you know how to make this receta de pupusas, print it with the exact measurements.

 - 2 Cups masa harina